GET TO KNOW US

 resources distributed

-including water, hygiene kits, tarps, baby supplies, and ready-to-eat meals
+including water, hygiene kits, tarps, baby supplies, and ready-to-eat meals during Phase I

-You can help Georgia and North Carolina.
+You can help communities in North Carolina recover.

 “*Note: At the close of the response, recurring contributions for Hurricane Helene will continue to create incredible impact and be reallocated to CORE’s Emergency Response Fund.
 You can cancel at any time.”